Identification, Images, & Information

 Identification

-in L. americanus, anterior margin of eye is bulging, posterior margin of eye is perpendicular to body axis, and eye is globose or almost spherical; outer margin of hind tibia almost straight; width of first hind tarsal segment less than or equal to least interocular distance
+anterior margin of eye bulging, posterior margin perpendicular to body axis, eye almost spherical; outer margin of hind tibia almost straight; width of first hind tarsal segment less than or equal to least interocular distance; anterior margin of fore femur grooved

 Range